A Guide to Psychologists: What They Do and How They Can Help

 - Someone who has experienced a traumatic event

-If you decide to work with a psychologist, they will cater treatment to you and your needs.
+If you decide to work with a Thriveworks psychologist, they will cater treatment to you and your needs.
 In other words, they will first understand what you need from them and how they can best help you.
-Then, they will put their skills, training, and experience to develop an effective treatment plan for you.
+Then, they will use their skills, training, and experience to develop an effective and individualized treatment plan for you.

 When Should Someone See a Psychologist?

 Like psychiatrists, psychologists often work in hospitals, psychiatric hospitals, nursing homes, private practices, and rehabs.
 These professionals, however, often are not qualified to prescribe medication.
-That said, Idaho, Iowa, Illinois, Louisiana, and New Mexico do allow psychologists to prescribe medication if they receive additional credentials.
+That said, state laws in Idaho, Iowa, Illinois, Louisiana, and New Mexico do allow psychologists to prescribe medication if they receive additional credentials.

-As we said earlier, psychologists often use talk therapy to help their clients.
-This is the traditional in-person counseling that requires you to talk to your therapist about your challenges.
-Over time, with the psychologist’s help, the client can begin to better manage their specific problems.
+However, most psychologists rely on talk therapy (usually CBT) to help their clients.
+This is traditional in-person counseling that requires the client to talk to their therapist about their challenges.
+Over time, and with their psychologist’s help, the client can begin to better manage their specific problems.

 What Are Child Psychologists?

-As we just mentioned, there are psychologists who specialize in helping children.
+Some psychologists specialize in helping children.
 These professionals are simply called child psychologists.
-When they meet with these young individuals, they assess many different areas of functioning.
+When they meet with young individuals, they assess many different areas of functioning.
 They look at the child’s mental and emotional health as well as their behavior, their academic abilities, and more.

 Getting to know a child in this comprehensive way allows them to best understand their needs.
 Children experience unique challenges, which often need to be addressed in child therapy.
 Here are a few common challenges among children and adolescents: